Aayan-Ali-Hashim/exercise_classification/README.md

 ##  Why I used ResNet3D?

 At first I tried looking at 2D CNN models like ResNet18 or GoogLeNet, but those models only look at single images.
-That works fine for normal image classification, but in videos the important part is not just *what* is in one frame, but also *how it changes over time*.
+That works fine for normal image classification, but in videos the important part is not just what is in one frame, but also how it changes over time.

 Example:
 - A single frame of a push up looks like a plank.